CAUTIONARY STATEMENT WARNING

 Exxon Mobil Corporation has numerous affiliates, many with names that include ExxonMobil, Exxon, Mobil, Esso, and XTO.
 For convenience and simplicity, those terms and terms such as “Corporation,” “company,” “our,” “we,” and “its” are sometimes used as abbreviated references to one or more specific affiliates or affiliate groups.
 Abbreviated references describing global or regional operational organizations, and global or regional business lines are also sometimes used for convenience and simplicity.
 Nothing contained herein is intended to override the corporate separateness of affiliated companies.
 Exxon Mobil Corporation’s goals do not guarantee any action or future performance by its affiliates or Exxon Mobil Corporation’s responsibility for those affiliates’ actions and future performance, each affiliate of which manages its own affairs.

 SUPPLEMENTAL INFORMATION FOR NON-GAAP AND OTHER MEASURES

-Page 37 of this publication mentions operating cash flow in comparing different sources of revenue over times in a future scenario.
-Operating cash flow is defined as net income, plus depreciation, depletion and amortization for consolidated and equity companies, plus noncash adjustments related to asset retirement obligations plus proceeds from asset sales.
+Page 31 of this publication mentions modeled operating cash flow in comparing different businesses over time in a future scenario.
+Historic operating cash flow is defined as net income, plus depreciation, depletion and amortization for consolidated and equity companies, plus noncash adjustments related to asset retirement obligations plus proceeds from asset sales.
+The Company’s long-term portfolio modeling estimates operating cash flow as revenue or margins less cash expenses, taxes and abandonment expenditures plus proceeds from asset sales before portfolio capital expenditures.
 The Company believes this measure can be helpful in assessing the resiliency of the business to generate cash from different potential future markets.
 The performance data presented in this publication, including on emissions, is not financial data and is not GAAP data.